github-julioalegria/myemacs/README.md

 + Javascript with 2 spaces indentation.
 + Fixed window width: 80
 + Key binding `C-!` for `expand-region`.
-+ Vertically maximize emacs on startup base on resolution.
 + Key binding `C-}` to double the frame width and split window horizontally.
 + Key binding `C-{` to keep current window (closes the rest) and returns to normal frame width.
 + Key binding `C-$` to open the shell.